Jaden1967/APP/Coding Convention.md

 **@param <name> <description>**

-Used for methods and constructorsDescribes the usage of a passed parameter
+Used for methods and constructors

+Describes the usage of a passed parameter

 Declare what happens with extreme values (null etc.)